IshankGulati/ishankgulati.github.io/_posts/2015-11-23-The Pool Game.md

 * **Pink patch on cue stick**

-We have already calculated the coordinates of center of striker ball.
-Now all we need is another point to draw a line.
+The coordinates of center of striker ball have already been calculated.
+Now, another point is required to draw a line.
 To segment pink patch we will mask the image corrsponding to the color of patch and then use contours to segment out the pink patch from image.
 For masking first we will convert our image to hsv color space.
 This is done because it is easier to represent a color in HSV, than in BGR color space.
 After changing the color space, we threshold the HSV image for pink color.
 Next, we will find contours in the masked image.
 As the masked image only contains the pink portion of cue stick, finding contours in this image will return the pik portion of stick as the oly contour.
 To find the cetroid of this contour, we will use [moments](http://aishack.in/tutorials/image-moments/) method.

 {% highlight python linenos %}